robak86/hardwired/packages/react/README.md

 ```

 Notice that the lifetime for counter store and counter actions was changed from `singleton` to
-`request`.
+`scoped`.
 Additionally, the counter store takes label parameter that will be passed at
 runtime.

 ```typescript jsx